 Rosemary is a member of several professional associations, such as the American Public Health Association (APHA) and National Environmental Health Association.
 She is a former member of the Board of Directors for the New Hampshire Public Health Association, the state affiliate of the APHA.
 She is also a member of the Association of University Programs in Health Administration and is the current chair-elect of the Public Health Faculty Network.
 Rosemary serves as a peer reviewer for several journals, such as the American Journal of Public Health, Journal of Public Health Management and Practice, Journal of Health Administration Education, Journal of Applied Environmental Education and Communication and Journal of Environmental Health Insights.
 She is also an invited member of the American College of Epidemiology.
 Rosemary holds a Ph.D. in Pharmacology and Toxicology from Dartmouth College, an MPH in Epidemiology/Environmental Health from Boston University School of Public Health and a B.A. in Chemistry from Regis College.

-Rosemary is currently on the University of New Hampshire Master of Arts in Development Policy and Practice faculty.
+Rosemary is currently on the University of New Hampshire Master of Arts in Community Development Policy and Practice faculty.

 - About Us